Asset Management > Workflows and tickets > Participating in a workflow

 3To perform an action on the ticket, click the corresponding action button.

 Optionally, you can click the Claim button to assign the task to yourself.
-You can claim a ticket only if the workflow specifies a user role, and you are one of the many users that have the role
+You can claim a ticket only if the workflow specifies a user role, and you are one of the many users that have the relevant role.

 4Alternatively, you can participate in a workflow by performing the actions from the Tickets tab of the corresponding asset or from the Ticket Manager page, or from the Tickets widget.